web-infra-dev/rsdoctor/README.md

 - Rsdoctor is a one-stop tool for diagnosing and analyzing the build process and build artifacts.
 - Rsdoctor is a tool that supports Webpack and Rspack build analysis.
 - Rsdoctor is an analysis tool that can display the time-consuming and behavioral details of the compilation.
-- Rsdoctor is a tool that provides bundle Diff and other anti-degradation capabilities simultaneously.
+- Rsdoctor is a tool that can analyze the time-consuming and compilation process of the rspack builtin:swc-loader.

+## 📚 Getting Started

+To get started with Rsdoctor, see the [Quick Start](https://rsdoctor.dev/guide/start/quick-start).

 ## 🔥 Features